Metaphor, Analogy, Model

 (Davidson 1978, p.
 29)

-In The Interpretation of Dreams (1900) Freud defines dreamwork as the process by which the latent content of a dream is covered by its manifest content, by displacement, distortion, condensation and symbolism.
+In The Interpretation of Dreams (1900) Freud defines dreamwork as the process by which the latent content of a dream is covered by its manifest content, through displacement, distortion, condensation and symbolism.
 The metaphor “metaphor / dreamwork” is difficult to reject, even though it commits the fallacy of trying to go ad obscurum per obscurius, that is, of trying to illuminate the dark (metaphor) by the darker (dreamwork).

-L1 — we should do something about the economy…
+L1 — We should do something about the economy.

-L2 — by “economy-casino” you mean?
+L2 — The “economy-casino” you mean?

-L1 — oh yes, all these addicted traders should be banned from the market!
+Oh yes!
+All these addicted traders should be banned from the market!

 5. Jumping from analogy to identity?